 Nowhere is the issue of data protection more important than in the education sector.
-With stories increasingly making the headlines involving schools who have failed to protect their students and their personal information, never has it been so important to utilize PROSHRED®’s Education Records Shredding to securely store and dispose of unneeded confidential students’ and workers’ documents and hard drives.
+With stories increasingly making the headlines involving schools who have failed to protect their students and their personal information, never has it been so important to utilize Proshred®’s Education Records Shredding to securely store and dispose of unneeded confidential students’ and workers’ documents and hard drives.

 Schools and universities have a duty of care obligation to their students.
 While enrolled, students have the right to expect that their confidentiality will be taken proper care of, and that their sensitive information will be treated as it should be; sensitively.